NeroGnu/AHRS-test-on-stm32f407discovery-RTOS/README.md

-stm32f4-discovery-keil-freertos-blink
+stm32f4-discovery-keil-freertos-AHRS
 ============================

-Project on Keil (MDK-ARM) for stm32f4-discovery + FreeRTOS 7.5.2, blink led Add Low Power mode
+Project on Keil (MDK-ARM) for stm32f4-discovery + FreeRTOS 7.5.2, blink led and AHRS test.
+Add Low Power mode

 For reload .bin to STM32 need when low power mode is On: